noahgrant/resourcerer/README.md

 * What about other data sources like websockets?

     `with-resources` supports request/response-style semantics only.
-A similar package for declaratively linking message-pushing to React updates would be awesome&mdash;but it is not part of this package.
+A similar package for declaratively linking message-pushing to React updates would be awesome&mdash;but it is not, at this point, part of this package.

 * How can we test components that use `with-resources`?